datastaxdevs/workshop-nosqlbench/README.md

 > for general use, please head to
 > [the official release page](https://pypi.org/project/nb-hdr-plotter/).

-Again, the timings are larger than reported in the Astra health tab (i.e. on server-side): these measurements are reported "as seen by the testing client".
+Again, the timings are larger than those found on the Astra health tab (i.e. on server-side): these measurements are reported "as seen by the testing client".